ToshioCP/Gtk4-tutorial/src/sec14.src.md

 GtkNotebook is a very important object in the text file editor `tfe`.
 It connects the application and TfeTextView objects.
 A set of public functions are declared in `tfenotebook.h`.
-The word "tfenotebook" is used only in filenames.
+The name "tfenotebook" is used only for filenames; no "TfeNotebook" object type is defined.
 There's no "TfeNotebook" object.

 The source files are in the directory `src/tfe5`.